Jewish Quarterly-Wingate Prize

 The Jewish Quarterly-Wingate Literary Prize is an annual British literary prize inaugurated in 1977.
 It is named after the host Jewish Quarterly and the prize's founder Harold Hyam Wingate.
 The award recognises Jewish and non-Jewish writers resident in the UK, British Commonwealth, Europe and Israel who "stimulate an interest in themes of Jewish concern while appealing to the general reader".
 As of 2011 the winner receives £4,000.

-The Jewish Chronicle called it "British Jewry's top literary award", and Jewish World said it is a "prestigious literature prize".
+The Jewish Chronicle called it "British Jewry's top literary award", and Ynet said it is a "prestigious literature prize".